Oh this Spicy Beer and Butter Shrimp Salad, let’s talk about it.

 First of all, it has been sitting on my computer since July 8th.
-Ok wait, the salad its self has not actually been sitting on my computer for over a month.
+Ok wait, the salad itself has not actually been sitting on my computer for over a month.
 Oh my gosh, can you imagine what it would look like?

 Especially, here in Oregon where things are moist and seem to grow mold like a bazillion times faster than Colorado.
-Honestly, I have thrown out so much moldy food here it is insane.
+Honestly, I’ve thrown out so much moldy food here it is insane.
 Such a waste of money.
 I swear, NOTHING grows mold where I live in Colorado.
-I am not sure if it is just the dryness or the ten thousand feet of elevation, but I never throw food out at home.
+I’m not sure if it’s just the dryness or the ten thousand feet of elevation (both), but I never throw food out at home.

 Did I tell you guys about the moldy sweet potatoes?